 Seborrhoeic dermatitis, also known as seborrhoea, is a chronic and recurrent disease.
 The symptoms on the skin are unsightly and can result in discomfort or low self-esteem.
-Normally, the disease affects teenagers at puberty but in some cases adults and babies experience seborrhoeic dermatitis as well.
+Normally, the disease affects teenagers during puberty but in some cases adults and babies experience seborrhoeic dermatitis as well.

 Seborrhoeic dermatitis – characteristic features

 Seborrhoeic dermatitis symptoms include scaly skin on the scalp.
 They can also occur on the face and other parts of the body.
 The main cause of seborrhoeic dermatitis is inflammation which results in excessive skin flaking.
 Mainly young men experience seborrhoeic dermatitis but it can also affect women and people of all ages.
 The main symptoms include red and scaly skin which is sometimes itchy.
-The intensity of the symptoms is different depending on the case.
+The intensity of the symptoms are different depending on the case.
 In some patients symptoms occur only on the scalp and in others they are situated on the face and chest.

 Causes and predispositions to seborrhoeic dermatitis